• Skip to primary navigation

 Instructions

-1. Prepare a light-colored 15 x 10 inches (25 x 38 cm) jelly roll pan.
+1. Prepare a light-colored jelly roll pan. measured 15 x 10 inches (25 x 38 cm).
 Line it with a sheet of parchment paper (watch this video tutorial - how to line a Swiss roll tin).
 It is up to you to grease the pan before applying the parchment paper.

 2. To make sponge cake, preheat the oven to 410°F (210°C).
-Pour grapeseed oil and milk into a small bowl and place it over a large container with hot water, and let wet ingredients warm up to 104°F (40°C).
-Sift flour using a flour sifter in a clean bowl and put aside.
+Pour the grapeseed oil and milk into a small bowl, place it over a large container of hot water, and let the wet ingredients warm to 104°F (40°C).
+Sift flour into a clean bowl using a flour sifter, then put aside.

 4. Remove the bowl from the water bath and use an electric or stand mixer with a whisk attachment to beat at high speed for 6 minutes.
 When the mixture becomes thick, turns white, triples in volume, and the batter falls like a ribbon from the mixer beaters, lower the speed.
-Beat at low speed for 2 minutes to adjust the texture of the batter.
+Beat at low speed for 2 minutes to adjust the batter's texture.

 5. Sift the flour over the bowl once again and gently mix with a rubber spatula by lifting the batter from the bottom to the top.
-Take a scoop of the batter in a bowl with milk and oil preheated to 104°F (40°C), and mix with a spatula.
+Take a scoop of the batter and mix it with milk and oil preheated to 104°F (40°C) using a spatula.
 Pour it back over the spatula and gently mix.

 7. Bake in the preheated oven for about 8 minutes.
 Start watching out for the cake at 7 minutes: the back of the cake should be pale, and the top should be slightly browned.
 Check for doneness with a toothpick: it should come out dry.